calsahu/calsahu.github.io/doral.md

 It was initially swampland, but rapidly morphed into a bustling residential, industrial, and recently, commercial area.
 It has risen to prominence as the second largest economic and commercial area in Miami-Dade County (City of Doral, 2005).

 This paper examines the question: how does Doral plan for its future economic development and growth?
+It explores economic sectors in Doral, and examines how land use planning has been weilded as a tool for shaping the growth trajectory of the city.

 I also created a [storymap](https://arcg.is/4e4Gq3) based on my paper.